 Sokeen, Age 12, St Columbas NS, Dublin, Ireland.

 ***Deadline Extended to June 01 2022***

-Following on from the hugely successful 2019 Dubliners Short Story Competition (organised by Dr Anne Marie D’Arcy as part of the James Joyce: Apocalypse & Mediaevalism in Marsh’s Library exhibition), we are teaming up with Marsh’s Library again to launch our annual Bloomsday Writing Competition.
+Following on from the hugely successful 2019 Dubliners Short Story Competition (organised by Dr Anne Marie D’Arcy as part of the James Joyce: Apocalypse & Mediaevalism in Marsh’s Library exhibition), and our James Joyce 20-21 last year, the Museum of Childhood Ireland Education team are teaming up with Marsh’s Library again to launch our annual Bloomsday Writing Competition.

 To mark the centenary of James Joyce’s Ulysses, we are inviting young authors to write about any one day in your own life, real or imagined, in your own part of the world, in your own voice.

 Stories must be 500 words or less